There are a lot of rules, requirements and safety regulations you need to know and follow when driving with a trailer or caravan coupled to a car.

 When reversing with a coupled trailer you must be patient, reverse slowly – using small steering movements – and wait for the trailer to catch up

 The tow ball weight is the weight a trailer coupling device exerts on a car's tow bar.
+This is also called ball thrust.
 The correct tow ball weight is usually between 50 and 100 kg.

 Always check that the tow ball weight is correct before departure